Testing center limitations during the COVID-19 pandemic

 ODA prides itself on developing a system which enables potential test-takers to take online exams and receive immediate exam scores at over 20 proctored locations throughout the state.
 Since 2016, this has resulted in a lot of flexibility for Oregon test-takers and for more rapid license issuance.
 ODA has contracted with Metro Institute and the testing centers to provide excellent customer service.

 However, to reduce the potential spread of COVID-19, many of our testing centers (community colleges and universities) have temporarily suspended classes and other services.
-As a result, many proctored testing centers are currently not open, and therefore online exams are not offered at those locations.
+As a result, some proctored testing centers are not open, and therefore online exams are not offered at those locations.

 Current options include:

 - Travel to any of the remaining Oregon testing centers that are still open.